briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 Like with any program that's been around a while, there's multiple versions of the [shim].
 More importantly, we need a specific version that has been signed with Microsoft's key otherwise [Secure Boot] won't allow it to run.
 You can find such a version via the [AUR] which has the [shim-signed] package.
-Consider installing [paru] first since it makes it way more convenient to install stuff from the [AUR].
+You'll likely need to use `runuser -u nobody makepkg` since `makepkg` doesn't allow running as the root user.

 TODO: Link to the later AUR section